 On the governmental fund financial statements, compensated absences are recognized as liabilities and expenditures only to the extent payments come due each period upon the occurrence of employee resignations and retirements.
+These amounts are recorded in the account "compensated absences payable" in the fund from which the employees who have accumulated unpaid leave are paid.
 The entire compensated absence liability is reported on the government-wide financial statements.